fbeltrao/azfunctions-distributed-locking/ReadMe.md

 ## Extending throttle gates with different backend services

 Adding new providers is simple and can be implemented according with backend service you are familiar with (SQL databases, Redis, etc).
+Take a look at the [ThrottledGate abstract class](https://github.com/fbeltrao/azfunctions-distributed-locking/blob/master/DeviceAlertFunctionApp/ThrottledGate.cs) to understand the implementation requirements.